Paul scores season-high 28, Suns roll past Lakers 130-104 - WHIZ News

 The Suns were missing six players, including three-time All-Star Devin Booker (right groin soreness), who scored a season-high 58 points in Saturday’s win over the Pelicans.

 Paul had his best scoring game of the season in Booker’s absence, shooting 9 of 18 from the field, including 3 of 5 from 3-point range.
-The 12-time All-Star had a slow start to the year, coming into the game averaging a career-low 11.1 points per game, but he’s been more productive over the past few weeks since returning from a heel injury.
+The point guard had a slow start to the year, coming into the game averaging a career-low 11.1 points per game, but he’s been more productive over the past few weeks since returning from a heel injury.

+Paul’s built his stellar career on passing the basketball and not necessarily scoring, but with Booker on the bench, the Suns needed his production.

+“I was happy to see him aggressive, knocking down shots and taking shots,” Suns coach Monty Williams said.
+“Everyone on the team, we tell Chris to shoot the ball.
+It’s the most unbelievable thing ever — having to tell a Hall of Fame player to shoot.”

+Paul said he doesn’t mind that Williams and his teammates are always bugging him to shoot.

+“I guess it could be worse,” Paul said laughing.
+“They could tell me not to shoot.”

-The Suns have won three straight games, bouncing back after dropping five in a row.
+The Suns have won three straight, bouncing back after dropping five in a row.
 All five starters scored at least 15 points.

 Phoenix also has a six-game winning streak over the Lakers during the regular season.